Pizan1313/Pizan1313/README.md

 - 👋 Hi, I’m @Pizan1313
 - 👀 I’m interested in Data
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently looking for a job
-- 📫 How to reach me: saenkod.a@yandex.ru
+- 📫 How to reach me: saenko1313@gmail.com

 <!---
 Pizan1313/Pizan1313 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.